kodebase-android/kodebase-project/README.md

 # Kodebase Android
 Welcome!
-Kodebase is basic Android project skeleton, it's using MVVM architecture, data binding, navigation components and other common technologies.
-The goal of this project is saving your time, avoid boilerplate and let you focus on important things.
+Kodebase is basic Android project skeleton with MVVM architecture, Data Binding, Navigation Components and other common technologies.
+The goal of this project is to save your time, avoid boilerplate code and let you focus on important things.
+Enjoy!

 ## Main Features
 - 100% Kotlin